mw-data-lib-symposium/website/symposium_info/symposium_subpages/schedule.md

 - Learn what types of data and search indexes are available through OCLC WorldShare Collection Manager
 - Name some research use-cases for OCLC bibliographic data

-**Introduction to the BTAA GIN (Big Ten Academic Alliance Geospatial Information Network) Geoportal Project**
+**2.5 Introduction to the BTAA GIN (Big Ten Academic Alliance Geospatial Information Network) Geoportal Project**
 1:45 - 1:52

 **Amanda Tickner**